- Arts and Design»

 I'm actually from the UK which rather annoyingly has completely different terminology for this craft than pretty much the rest of the world!
 Since there are a wealth of free patterns out there based on the American terminology, I have now learned both terms so I can take advantage of all patterns and books that I come across.

-Luckily, this book actually gives you both terms for the stitches that you learn so you can follow along no matter where you come from but do be aware that the projects section uses just the UK names for stitches which it states right at the start of the book.
-I wasn't too interested in the projects (apart from the Granny Squares which I quickly got addicted to) since there are a wealth of free patterns online.
+Luckily, actually gives you both terms for the stitches that you learn so you can follow along no matter where you come from but do be aware that the projects section uses just the UK names for stitches which it states right at the start of the book.
+I wasn't too interested in the projects (apart from the Granny Squares which I quickly got addicted to) since there are a wealth of free patterns online. this book

 From this book you'll learn, what you need to get started in terms of your basic equipment and yarns, suggestions on holding the hook and yarn, making your first slipknot on the hook, creating a foundation row of chain stitch then basic stitches including (USA terms) Single Crochet, Half Double Stitch, Double Crochet, Slip Stitch, fastening off, sewing together and then some basic projects.